Frequently Asked Service Dog School Questions

 Will my Service Dog listen to me if it gets OFF-LEASH?

-Less than a dozen trainers in North America and Europe teach Off-Leash Obedience without Shock Collars.
+Less than a dozen dog trainers in the world teach Off-Leash Obedience without Shock Collars.
 Using a shock collar is NOT trained because if the dogs were trained, why would they need a shock collar.
 Service Dog School of America is proud to teach and offer Off-Leash Obedience using Love, Affection, Friendship and Trust.
 We are not against shock collars, we just don’t use them to train service dogs ever.
 I ask trainers who use them if I can’t put it on their neck and push the button.
 They are all afraid and say HELL NO. I promise them I won’t turn it up high and fry them, but they still are afraid.
 Again, we don’t use shock collars to train service dogs because THAT’S NOT DOG TRAINING, unless you are training the service dog to be nervous, neurotic, skittish, reactive, depressed and anxious.
 How would you like to wait 2 to 5 years to get a service dog, and it pisses itself when meeting strangers and is dog-aggressive because it was trained with shock collars?
 Don’t be fooled.

 Why should I let the trainer choose the right dog, breeder and puppy for me?